turingschool/career-development-curriculum-site/module_two/week_2_professional_storytelling_branding.md

 **First Look:**
 The top of your profile is an opportunity to make a great first impression.
 When a recruiter or potential employer clicks on your profile, they see 4 initial things:

-* **Your picture:** Headshot of just you (not your friends, family, or pets!) and the same photo across your multiple profiles
+* **Your picture:** Headshot of just you (not your friends, family, or pets!) and the same photo across your multiple profiles.
+Don't have a professional-looking headshot?
+Check out [this post](https://writing.turing.io/how-to-take-your-own-linkedin-headshot/) with tips on how to take your own!
 * **Your headline:** What your expertise is
 * **Your location:** Where do you want to be?
 If you want to work in San Francisco, list San Francisco
 * **The first few sentences of your summary:** This is why it's so important.
 Make those first 100 words stand out.